danstonedev/pt-ehr-simulator/README.md

 - ✅ Faculty can create complete case content (answer keys)

 Start developing immediately with no environment setup! 🎉

+Optional AI endpoint
+- You can configure an external AI HTTP endpoint (any provider) by setting one of:
+	- window.AI_GENERATE_URL on the page, or
+	- <meta name="ai-generate-url" content="https://your-endpoint" />, or
+	- localStorage key aiGenerateUrl
+- If not set, the app falls back to the built-in deterministic generator.
+No serverless provider is required.

 ## 📦 Deployment (GitHub Pages)